kris2475/Adaptive-Ambient-Beacon-AAB/Manual FM TX Prototyping.md

 ## Observations to Record

-- Perceptibility of interference on analog radio.
+- Perceptibility of interference on analogue radio.
 - Intuitiveness of dial-turning action.
 - Effectiveness of subtle vs. stronger signals.
 - Response time and confidence in procedural action.